13. Implications and applications¶

 By the time I sat down to start ideation and research for my project proposal, I was surprised by how much was already fleshed out in my mind.
-Somehow a few of my interests during the assignment weeks kept coming up again and again and it became clear that these were what I really wanted to explore in my project.
+Somehow themes and thoughts from weeks such as Wearables, Soft Robotics, Textile Scaffold and Computational Coutre kept coming up again and again and it became clear that these were what I really wanted to explore further.

-I have been thinking a lot about the temporal lag we have surrounding the climate crisis- the game of catch up between the pace the physical world is changing and the pace that we can perceive and react to that change.
+I have been reading extensively about the temporal lag in human perception of climate threat and how this relates to apathy and inertia.
+My project takes as its start point the disjunct between the pace the physical world is changing and the pace that we can perceive and react to that change.

 For my project, I wanted to design an interaction that invites people to engage with more than human temporalities and explores what it might mean to notice the paces, rhythms and cycles of other beings and the ways we are entangled with them.